Is Sar Shalom a “Messianic Synagogue”?

 Are you Orthodox, Conservative, Reform, Renewal, or ???

-Sar Shalom is orthodox on most points of halachah.
+Sar Shalom follows normative tradition Jewish observance on most points of halachah.
 We believe that the Scriptures are Divine, that Judaism is the true religion and the halacha is authoritative.
-This places us in the category of being orthodox.
-In some ways we might be described as Modern Orthodox, and in other ways as Neo-Chassidic.
-Whichever label people prefer, the best way to find out who we are is simply to come join us!
+This places us in the category of being “orthodox”.
+One might describe us as a Modern Orthodox shul.
+We follow the Messiah and the path of Torah (and halacha) that brings life, joy, and best represents the teachings of Yeshua HaMoshiach.

 Why is following Torah so important?